4meta5/gsa/README.md

 false.
 ```

-### Guesses,Questions
+### Conclusions

-* order does matter for proposals -- if all elements of a set share the exact same preferences, their order defines the index of the other they will be matched with under the algorithm
+The Gale-Shapley Algorithm yields a stable matching that is best for the proposer set.
+The set of all stable matchings is computed by collecting the result for all possible inputs i.e. `slot` and `app`.
+This solution set forms a distributive [lattice of stable matchings](https://en.wikipedia.org/wiki/Lattice_of_stable_matchings).

-> when does the preference configuration produce different pairs? more specifically, when does order of actors lead to different output for the same `app` and `slot`?
+If all elements of a set share the same preferences, the `gsa` output will pair the `ith` input element with their `i`th preference (so order of proposers matters and can influence pairings).